The psychology of a rapist | DW | 07.09.2020

 Sexual assault is an inexcusable act of violence and a criminal offense.
 Unfortunately, a lot of the victims remain silent to avoid stigmatization and being blamed by society, while their rapists are free to look for another victim.

-This article deals with men raping adult women, not children, or about any other form of sexual abuse.
+This article deals with men raping adult women, not children, and not with any other form of sexual abuse.